 KUB began a monthly River Monitoring Program in March 2001 to determine the impact of the activities at Kuwahee and Fourth Creek wastewater treatment plants on the water quality of Fort Loudoun Lake.

-Lake samples are collected downstream of the point where the Holston and French Broad rivers converge, upstream of the Mark B. Whitaker Water plant, and downstream of Fourth Creek.
+Lake samples are collected downstream of the point where the Holston and French Broad rivers converge, upstream of the Mark B. Whitaker Water plant, and downstream of Fourth Creek Wastewater Treatment Plant, and several locations in between.
 Samples are taken at the center of the river channel at one-foot depths.
-KUB's four treatment plants treat more than 17 billion gallons of wastewater a year from 63,000 plus wastewater customers.
+KUB's four treatment plants treat more than 13.9 billion gallons of wastewater a year from 70,000 plus wastewater customers.